-The Society Council shall establish dues for maintenance of membership in the Section.
+The Board shall establish dues for maintenance of membership in the Section.

 ARTICLE XI - NEWSLETTER and Official Announcements

 The Newsletter of the Section shall be managed and edited by an Editor, who shall be elected by the Executive Committee for a term of three years.
 The Editor shall oversee the preparation and distribution of the Newsletter.
 There shall be at least one issue per year.
 The frequency and timing of each issue shall be determined by the Editor in consultation with the Chair, subject to approval of the Executive Committee.
-The Executive Committee may direct the Secretary-Treasurer to distribute complimentary copies of the Newsletter to specified non-members of the Section.
+The Executive Committee may direct the Secretary/Treasurer to distribute complimentary copies of the Newsletter to specified non-members of the Section.
 The Executive Committee shall assist the Editor in policy decisions.
-Official announcements shall be made in the APS News, the CA Section Newsletter, and other publications as the Executive Committee may direct.
+Official announcements shall be made in the APS News (at the discretion of the APS News Editor), on the Section website, the CA Section Newsletter, and other publications as the Executive Committee may direct.

 ARTICLE XII - PROCEDURE FOR AMENDMENT OF BYLAWS

-A proposal of an Amendment to these Bylaws may be made by the Council, by the Executive Committee, or by a petition to the Chair signed by not less than ten percent of the members of the Section.
-If the proposed amendment originates within the Section, the Council must approve the amendment, or must propose an alternative amendment, before further action can be taken.
-Following Council approval, the Secretary-Treasurer shall distribute the proposed amendment to all members of the Section not less than three weeks before an Annual Meeting and opportunity shall be given for discussion during the Business Session.
-The voting on the proposed Amendment shall be as follows.
-Not later than twelve weeks after said Annual Meeting, the Secretary-Treasurer shall again distribute the proposed Amendment, including a ballot and directions for voting.
-The adoption of the Amendment shall require a two-thirds positive vote by those voting and this shall not be less than ten percent of the current membership of the Section.
+A proposal of an amendment to these bylaws may be made by the Council, by the Society Governance Committee, by the Executive Committee, or by a petition to the Chair signed by not less than ten percent of the members of the Section.
+Regardless of the origin of an amendment, an amendment must be reviewed by the Society Governance Committee and the Council must approve the amendment, before further action can be taken.
+Following Council approval, the Secretary/Treasurer shall distribute the proposed amendment to all members of the Section not less than three weeks before an Annual Meeting and opportunity shall be given for discussion during the Business Session.
+Following the Annual Meeting, if a special election is not held to ratify the amendment, a vote on the amendment will be included in the next regularly scheduled Section election.
+The adoption of the amendment shall require a two-thirds positive vote by those voting.